GBLSMA/docassemble-MotionTutorial/README.md

 ## Making your first edit to an interview
 Interviews use `YAML` syntax.
 If you run into a problem with your interview file, it may help to know that you can Google YAML concepts.

 In the Playground, select the `interview-skeleton.yml` file.
-You should notice how the interview file contains two different sections: a "[metadata](https://docassemble.org/docs/initial.html#metadata)" section, and an [attachment](https://docassemble.org/docs/documents.html#attachment) block that begins with the line "Mandatory" that includes the filename `Motion to Dismiss-Original.docx`.
+You should notice that the interview file contains two different sections: a "[metadata](https://docassemble.org/docs/initial.html#metadata)" section, and an [attachment](https://docassemble.org/docs/documents.html#attachment) block that begins with the line "Mandatory" that includes the filename `Motion to Dismiss-Original.docx`.
 It may be useful to know that each section, separated by three dashes `---`, is called a document in the `YAML` file format of a docassemble interview.
 Each interview page will have its section in the interview file.
 Indentation is important in the interview file.
 It tells Docassemble how to interpret the information in the interview file.
 Docassemble makes it easy to set the right indentation by using the `[TAB]` key.

 We'll start by customizing the page where we can download our document.
 Let's try adding a [subquestion](https://docassemble.org/docs/questions.html#subquestion) instruction to our download screen.
 Review the [documentation for a subquestion instruction](https://docassemble.org/docs/questions.html#subquestion).